 Presented before an audience, a demonstration is an accurate step-by-step process of actions and explanations that results in a finished product.
+Individuals or teams use actual products, material, garments, machines, plants. - that results in a finished product.
 Individuals or teams use actual products, material, garments, machines, plants, animals, etc., and may also share personal, family or club experiences.
-Demonstrations may include charts, illustrations, posters, and other types of visual aids.

-- Illustrated Talk Individual or Team, Minimum Length Beginners 3 Minutes; Juniors 5 Minutes and Seniors 7 Minutes.
+Demonstrations may include charts, illustrations, posters, and other types of visual aids. - Illustrated Talk Individual or Team, Minimum Length Beginners 3 Minutes; Juniors 5 Minutes and Seniors 7 Minutes.
 Maximum Length: 25 minutes for all age categories.
 Presented before an audience, an illustrated talk is original, true and accurate information showing how something is accomplished using a combination of speaking about and showing one or more visual aids (e.g., Power Points, charts, pictures, slides, models, miniatures or real objects, flannel board, flip charts, chalkboard, drawings, and cutouts).
 Personal, family or club experiences may be used.
-In the Illustrated Talk, there is no finished product; rather, an explanation of results that is illustrated with visuals. - Project "Why" Repeats Several Times during a One Hour Period Individual or Team
+In the Illustrated Talk, there is no finished product; rather, an explanation of results that is illustrated with visuals.